7 Public Health Programs Libraries Can Implement

 • Mental health resources

-5. Partnerships with Public Health Departments
+5. Partnerships With Public Health Departments

 Libraries can collaborate with local public health agencies to expand the reach of community health programs.
+Examples include:

-• hosting vaccination information sessions
+• Hosting vaccination information sessions

-• supporting community health campaigns
+• Supporting health awareness campaigns

-• providing space for outreach programs
+• Providing space for outreach programs

 6. Caregiver Support Programming

-• Informational workshops on caregiving resources
+• Informational workshops

-• Support groups
+• Caregiver support groups

-• Curated information guides
+• Curated resource guides

-• Technology training for accessing caregiver resources
+• Technology training

 7. Community Health Resource Hubs

 Libraries can create curated collections of health resources tailored to local community needs.
+These hubs may include:

 • Printed health information guides

-• Curated digital health resources
+• Curated digital resources

-• Community service directories
+• Local service directories

-• Information about local health programs and services
+• Information about screening programs

 Why These Programs Matter